Twee

 Advanced

-Additional system mechanics exist optionally.
+Additional system mechanics exist.
 Though available to any player that cares to read and bring them up in session, they will not be introduced until a player becomes more familiar and comfortable with the basic system, beginning to crave complexity.

 Exhaustion

 Certain extraordinary actions may fall at the limit of a character’s ability.
 To push past this, you may be given the option to Exhaust a die.
-Place your current swing beside your character sheet, leaving the slot empty.
-This leaves a character defenceless until they next act, when they may select a new Swing.
+Place the die representing your current Vibe to the side.
+This leaves a character defenceless until they next act, when they may select a new Vibe.

 Take a Breath

-When one or more attribute die is exhausted a character may spend an action to take a breath.
-Describe how your character stops to reset, regaining their composure and restoring all exhausted attributes.
-A new swing may also be selected.
+When one or more dice is exhausted a character may spend an action to Breathe Describe how your character stops to reset, regaining their composure and restoring all exhausted attributes.
+A new Vibe may also be selected.

 Attribute Compulsion